-Regarding the perceived changes in the HS suffered by animals (Figure 4), most farmers of all species agreed (i.e., "somewhat agree," "agree" and "strongly agree") that the current HS suffered by animals is higher than a few years ago (92\%, 78\% and 88\%), that it will be worst in the future (68%, 73% and 77%), and that they should invest more in measures to reduce HS to prepare for the coming temperature rise (97%, 76% and 93%).
+Regarding the perceived changes in the HS suffered by animals (Figure 4), most farmers of all livestock species agreed (i.e., "somewhat agree," "agree," and "strongly agree") that the current HS suffered by animals is higher than a few years ago (92\%, 78\%, and 88%), that it will be worse in the future (68%, 73%, and 77%), and that they should invest more in measures to reduce HS to prepare for the coming temperature rise (97%, 76%, and 93%).
 Overall, most farmers perceived that HS had a relevant impact on animal performance and the farm economy (Figure 5).
-However, there were significant differences between farmers of different species and quite large variability within them, particularly across goat farmers.
+However, we found significant differences between farmers of different species and quite large variability within them, particularly across goat farmers.
 The impact of HS was perceived as more severe by dairy cattle farmers, followed by sheep and goat farmers.
-Dairy cattle farmers were particularly concerned about the impact of HS on milk production, reproduction, and welfare, while sheep farmers were particularly concerned about lamb mortality.
+Dairy cattle farmers were particularly concerned about the impact of HS on milk production, reproduction, and welfare, whereas sheep farmers were particularly concerned about lamb mortality.

 Farmers' general opinion on the usefulness of genetic and genomic breeding tools was very positive for all species (Figure 6).
 At the same time, about half of the cattle and goat farmers were also positive about breeding based on appearance (i.e., adult and offspring appearance).
-This dropped to around one quarter of the sheep farmers, who were statistically different from the other species (ANOVA p-value < 0.05).
-However, farm-
+This dropped to around one-quarter of the sheep farmers, who were statistically different from the other species (ANOVA P < 0.05).
+However, farmers' initial view of the potential role of genetic selection in improving livestock HT was less positive (Figure 7).
+Although the goat farmers were statistically more positive ($\chi^2 P = 0.024$), in general, only a small proportion of the farmers initially (before being faced with the choice experiment) thought that HS could be managed through breeding (13%, 27%, and 17% of cattle, goat, and sheep farmers, respectively).
+Most farmers, regardless of the species, thought that breeding for HT was not possible (50%, 20%, and 24%) or were unsure if it